zelzhan/100-day-of-code-challenge/Readme.md

 * Practiced *args and **kwargs
 * Inside of decorators
 * 39% of Intermediate Python (book) by Muhammad Yasoob Ulah Khalid

+## Day14:
+### Learn:
+* How does kernel of linux works
+* Advanced shell commands, background-foreground, pipelining, compressing-extracting, flags, environmental variables
+* Overall root directory structure of linux/unix systems

+### Build:
+* Build xgboost, lightgbm, catboost and parameter tuning on them.
+Obtained 89-91% of accuracy and 98% of positive observations on 50% of data.